What is Conditional Access?

 Our approach ensures strong protection with minimal impact on the user experience.

-Related words: Entra ID, Zero Trust, Multi-factor authentication (MFA), IAM, Identity security, RBAC, Cloud
+Related words: Data security, Entra ID, Zero Trust, Multi-factor authentication (MFA), Network Access Control (NAC), Pre-authentication, IAM, Identity security, Least privilege, RBAC, Cloud